 - Wood from great grandma’s house

 - Maya basket given to her by a friend in Belize as a gift

 - Shell from Florida

 - Stone we found walking around Austin

-These objects from nature are there to remind her that peace doesn’t come from material things, but we can feel peace in nature.
-The idea is that she can come to her peace tray and take deep belly breaths when she is feeling overwhelmed, upset, or just needs to re-center herself.
+These objects from nature are there to remind her that peace doesn’t come from material things, but from the very Earth we call home.
+The idea is that she can come to her peace tray and take deep belly breaths when she is feeling overwhelmed or upset.

 Sing Songs of Peace

 The following song connects to the objects on the peace tray.
-We sing this song every night before bed, or whenever she needs a little peace.
+We sing this song every night before bed, or whenever she needs to ground herself.